Calculating Missouri Child Support

 Visitation Credit

 The parenting plan and visitation arrangements parents develop may impact child support obligations.
 If the child has a certain number of overnight visits at the noncustodial parent’s home throughout the year, the noncustodial parent may receive a credit to lessen his or her child support obligation.
-Changes to this rule in 2009, however, raised the minimum income the custodial parent must earn in order for the noncustodial parent to receive the visitation credit.
+Changes to this rule in 2009, however, raised the minimum income the custodial parent must earn for the noncustodial parent to receive the visitation credit.

 Daycare Credit